MaTriXy/blog/source/_posts/2014-08-29-building-dynamic-custom-views.markdown

 ---
 layout: post
-title: "Building Dynamic Custom Views"
+title: Building Dynamic Custom Views
-date: 2014-08-27 16:42
+date: 2014-08-29 11:29
 comments: true
 categories:
-published: false
+published: true
 ---
 Last week I released [Fragment][1] for Android.
 Fragment is made up of all sorts of custom Views, which I think sets it apart from many apps in the Play Store.